Skip to main content

 picture of author, Hometap TeamBy Hometap Team on December 14, 2022

-While not the most glamorous home improvement project, replacing your garage door — especially if it’s quite old — can go a long way toward boosting resale value.
-Currently, the national average cost of garage door replacement is $4,041, and it can add approximately $3,769 to the value of your home, giving you a 93.3% ROI.
+It may not be the most glamorous home improvement project, but replacing your garage door — especially if it’s quite old — can go a long way toward boosting resale value, and can be an easier project to finance.
+The national average cost of getting a new garage door installed is around $1,200, and has an estimated ROI of 95%.

 Selling vs. Renovating

-With experts predicting continued high mortgage rates, low housing inventory, and longer time on the market in 2023, it’s worth seriously considering whether or not you want to put your home on the market immediately after making renovations — or hold off and enjoy the improvements that will put you in a more favorable position to sell down the road.
-While your next move all depends on your own financial situation and goals, you have a lot to gain by going forward with the renovations that will bring the greatest returns on your investment.
+While housing inventory and interest rates are heading in the right direction, albeit slowly, it’s worth seriously considering whether or not you want to put your home on the market immediately after making renovations — or hold off and enjoy the improvements that will put you in a more favorable position to sell down the road.
+While your next move all depends on your own financial situation and goals, you have a lot to potentially gain by going forward with the renovations that will bring the greatest returns on your investment.

-A home equity investment lets you access cash from your home equity without any interest or monthly payments.
+The good news is, there’s a way to finance your home renovations without a loan and without making monthly payments.
+A home equity investment lets you access cash from your home equity without any monthly payments.
 There aren’t any restrictions on how you use the money, and you have 10 years to settle the Investment through a refinance, buyout with savings, or sale of your home.
+Finding out if your home is eligible takes just a few minutes.

 You should know